• support@madhedgefundtrader.com

 Try doing that in the stock market.

-Needless to say, housing stocks like Lennar Homes (LEN), DH Horton (DHI), and Pulte Homes (PHM) need to be at the core of any long-term stock portfolio.
+Needless to say, housing stocks like Lennar Homes (LEN), D.R.
+Horton (DHI), and Pulte Homes (PHM) need to be at the core of any long-term stock portfolio.

 1) Demographics.
-This started out as the hard decade for housing when 80 million downsizing baby boomers unloaded their homes for greener pastures at retirement condos and assisted living facilities.
+The last decade started out as the hard decade for housing, when 80 million downsizing baby boomers unloaded their homes for greener pastures at retirement condos and assisted living facilities.

-The 65 million Gen Xers who followed were not only far fewer in number, they earned much less, thanks to globalization and hyper-accelerating technology.
+The 65 million Gen Xers who followed were not only far fewer in number, but earned much less, thanks to globalization and hyper-accelerating technology.

 All of this conspired to bring us a real estate crash that bottomed out in 2011.